-How often should you pee every day?
+How many times should you pee a day?

 Pee yourself laughing?
 How stand-up comedy can tackle incontinence